christine-petrush/christine-petrush.github.io/README.md

 📹 (link to code review video)

 ## enhancement one: software engineering and design
-Artifact used: pet check-in program designed in Java from IT 145: Foundation in Application Development
+<ins>Artifact used:</ins> pet check-in program designed in Java from IT 145: Foundation in Application Development
-Enhancement: take the existing Java code and port it to JavaScript / HTML to create a pet check-in/boarding website
+<ins>Enhancement:</ins> take the existing Java code and port it to JavaScript / HTML to create a pet check-in/boarding website
-Skills: being able to code in multiple programming languages crating a website for front end development
+<ins>Skills:</ins> being able to code in multiple programming languages crating a website for front end development